-11Because firms would set their price for less long on average so firms would lower their average markup by relatively less.
+11This occurs because firms would set their price for a shorter period on average so firms would lower their average markup by relatively less.

 2.2 Relationship between the Markup and the Equilibrium Real Rate

 Simple Model We now take the markup as given and consider the real side of a simple model.